mamorett/the-NVidiaRAG/README.md

 - **Document Management:** Easily upload PDF documents, which are automatically processed, chunked, and stored in the vector database.
 - **Detailed Process Insights:** The Streamlit interface provides a detailed view of the RAG process, including the retrieved documents, their similarity scores, and the reranked results.
 - **Optimized for Performance:** The application is optimized for performance, with features like batch processing and GPU memory management.
+- **Observability:** Integrated with Langfuse for detailed tracing and monitoring of the RAG pipeline, from embedding and reranking to the final generation step.

 ## How it Works